akkagawa/DrylandAg/README.md

 # DrylandAg
 Listed below are scripts associated with analyses and figures for manuscript on Hawaii Island dryland agriculture and seasonality.
-For now, please cite (for now) Kagawa-Viviani A.K., N.K.
+Please cite (for now) <em> Kagawa-Viviani A.K., N.K.
 Lincoln, S. Quintus, M.P.
 Lucas, T.W.
 Giambelluca. (in review) Spatial patterns of seasonal crop production suggest coordination within and across dryland agricultural systems of Hawaiʻi Island.
-Ecology and Society.
+Ecology and Society. </em>

 ## [FieldSystemCovariates_Polygons_GraphsFin.R](https://github.com/akkagawa/DrylandAg/blob/master/FieldSystemCovariates_Polygons_GraphsFin.R)
 This script extracts values of gridded climate data for known locations and generates visualizations including Figures 2, 3, A2 in the manuscript.